Volunteering in Ireland

 The Volunteer Visa is ideal for those who wish to work in a voluntary role in the Republic of Ireland for over 90 days.

-This visa acts as a form of preclearance in order to enter the State, therefore it is essential to apply for this prior to travelling to Ireland.
+This visa acts as a form of preclearance in a non visa required nationals order to enter the State, therefore it is essential to apply for this prior to travelling to Ireland.

 You will not be granted entry to the State to work as a long stay volunteer unless you can provide a Preclearance Approval Letter to an Immigration Border Official upon arrival to the State.

-With this visa, you will be permitted to:
+With this visa, you will be a permitted entry to:

 - Undertake a volunteering role with an eligible organisation